undergrad-partner-school

 Loyola University New Orleans is deeply rooted in the Jesuit tradition, which emphasizes the development of the whole person and a commitment to social justice.
 Students are encouraged to engage in community service and participate in various initiatives aimed at addressing social issues both locally and globally.
 The university's location in New Orleans offers students a rich cultural and historical backdrop, with vibrant music, diverse cuisine, and a unique blend of traditions from different cultures.
 Overall, Loyola University New Orleans provides students with a transformative educational experience that prepares them for successful careers and a lifelong commitment to making a positive impact on society.

-Loyola University New Orleans is a private comprehensive higher education institution located in New Orleans, LA and set in a suburban environment.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 87%.
-The freshman retention rate at Loyola University New Orleans is 77.37% and the six-year graduation rate is 67%.
+Loyola University New Orleans is a private comprehensive higher education institution located in New Orleans, LA and set in an urban environment.
+This school uses a semester-based calendar.
+It has an acceptance rate of 93%.
+The freshman retention rate at Loyola University New Orleans is 80.06% and the six-year graduation rate is 59%.

 Quick Facts